hdezerto/rleai_project/notes.md

 # QUESTIONS
 - I think the code already uses raycasting to measure torso height.
 Which other directions should we measure?
 Maybe forward and sideways, all angled slightly downward?
 A ring around the torso downward?

 - Check how to integrate the new measurements into the reward function.

+- Should we use random perturbations during training? (not active now)

 # NOTES
 - Set steps_per_reset to maximum 40 to reduce GPU memory usage and avoid RuntimeError: INTERNAL: cuSolver internal error.